dainst/idai-field/desktop/src/manual/manual.en.md

 The "Project configuration" ➝ "Valuelist management" menu opens an overview of all the valuelists that come with Field.
 The valuelists listed here are either used by the fields of the standard forms or were created in the context of projects that have already used Field.

 Use the text field above the list to filter the valuelists based on any search terms.
-The search takes into account valuelist IDs as well as IDs and display labels of individual values.
+The search takes into account valuelist identifiers as well as identifiers and display labels of individual values.
 Using the button to the right of the search field, you can open the filter menu, which allows you to selectively display only project specific (i.e. newly created) valuelists and/or valuelists currently used within the project.

 <p align="center"><img src="images/en/configuration/valuelists_filter.png" alt="Valuelists filter menu"/></p>